Incident Name: Blackwater Fire

 CCC Enrollees: Tensleep Camp F-35 in the Bighorn NF; Company 1811 - 3 months earlier came from Bastrop area of Texas, ages 17 to 20 years

-George E. Rodgers
+George E. Rodgers, George TX

-William Whitlock, died later at hospital
+William Whitlock, died later at a hospital in Cody WY, of Austin TX

 On August 21, 1937, the tragic Blackwater Fire caused the death of 15 firefighters, injury of 38 others, and burned approximately 1,700 acres of National Forest System lands on the Shoshone National Forest, near Cody, Wyoming.